Fort Vancouver/Officer’s Row

-This mansion has the distinction of being the first commanding officer’s quarters, Ulysses S. Grant, who was stationed here as quartermaster in the 1850s.
+This mansion has the distinction of being the first commanding officer’s quarters of Ulysses S. Grant, who was stationed here as quartermaster in the 1850s.
 (This famous Civil War general became President after the Civil War.)
 It started off as a log cabin.
-It became a grand square building, with a covered verandah which stretches all away around the outside of the mansion, on both the first and second floor.
-This mansion was used as the officers club before it became Grant’s residence.
+It became a grand square building, with a covered verandah stretching all the way around the mansion, on both the first and second floor.
+The mansion was used as the officers club before it became Grant’s residence.
 It became the commander’s home on base for many commanders who came after Grant.
 Today this building houses the Grant House Folk Art Center – open Mon.-Sat. ( 11am to 3pm,) and Sunday 10am to 2pm (admission is free).
 Also Grant House Restaurant serves lunch to hungry visitors.

 An entity by the name of Sully has made himself known to the living.
 People have heard him and felt his strong presence.
-Likes to supervise in the restaurant.
+He likes to supervise in the restaurant.
 The restaurant has information posted about their ghost.

 Admiral Paul Nelson Mansion – A private residence.
 Some of the mansions are privately owned by people who take a dim view of ghost hunters/seekers.
 Respect their privacy or you will be arrested!

 According to a local newspaper, on Saturday through Tuesday every week, blood drips from the walls here and the grass keeps dying and growing back.

 Possible reasons for the hauntings:

 One always wonders, why buildings and structures have entities attached to them.

 When buildings are renovated, the entities which have attached themselves to them become active, perhaps thrilled that the living have come to their senses and are fixing up the place, or perhaps annoyed that repairs aren’t up to their standards, or maybe even just going about their business as usual, choosing to make their presence known to the living.